dnguyen219/stream-metrics/README.md

 # stream-metrics
 CLI program to derive SMPTE ST 2110 metrics from input .pcap files.
 This is the python version of the original [StreamMetrics](https://github.com/andrewburnheimer/StreamMetrics).
+The enhancement is the ability to process nanosecond .pcap files.

 ## License